ministryofjustice/hmpps-github-actions/README.md

 #### Migrating from CircleCI

-Documentation for migrating security scans from CircleCI to Github Actions can be found in [this document](docs/security-migration.md)
+Documentation for migrating security scans from CircleCI to Github Actions can be found in [this document](docs/security-migration.md).
+Documentation for migrating build/test/deploy workflows from CircleCI to Github Actions can be found in [this document](docs/workflow-migration.md).

 ### Slack actions